 Magnesium AZ31 is an alloy with aluminum and zinc.
 It is up to 35% lighter than aluminum, with equivalent strength, but it’s also a bit more expensive.

-Magnesium is easy to machine but it’s very flammable especially in powder form, so it must be machined with a liquid lubricant.
+Magnesium is a material that’s easy to machine but it’s very flammable especially in powder form, so it must be machined with a liquid lubricant.
 Magnesium can be anodized to improve its corrosion resistance.
 It’s also highly stable as a structural material and is an excellent choice for pressure die casting.

 Magnesium AZ31 is often used for aircraft components in which light weight and high strength are most desirable, and can also be found in the housings for power tools, laptop cases and camera bodies.